danhellem/github-actions-issue-to-work-item/README.md

 ## Setup

+### Repository Setup

 You'll need the following to setup the action:

-1. Name of the Azure DevOps Project Board to send the GitHub issues to. `ado_project`
-2. ADO Work Order ID to assign "Related Work" (if needed) `ado_parent`
-3. What Azure DevOps "Area" the tickets should be assigned to by default (if needed) `ado_area_path`
-4. Add a secret named `ADO_PERSONAL_ACCESS_TOKEN` containing an [Azure Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) with "read & write" permission for Work Items
+1. Add a secret named `ADO_PERSONAL_ACCESS_TOKEN` containing an [Azure Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) with "read & write" permission for Work Items
-5. Add an optional secret named `GH_PERSONAL_ACCESS_TOKEN` containing a [GitHub Personal Access Token](https://help.github.com/en/enterprise/2.17/user/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with "repo" permissions.
-See optional information below.
+2. Add an optional secret named `GH_PERSONAL_ACCESS_TOKEN` containing a [GitHub Personal Access Token](https://help.github.com/en/enterprise/2.17/user/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with "repo", "admin:org", "read:project" permissions.
-6. Install the [Azure Boards App](https://github.com/marketplace/azure-boards) from the GitHub Marketplace.
+3. Install the [Azure Boards App](https://github.com/marketplace/azure-boards) from the GitHub Marketplace.
 To enable the app for a repository follow these steps:
    - Navigate to the organization the repository is in.
    -  Click on "Settings" across the banner below the organization name.
    -  Click on "GitHub Apps" in the menu on the left.